Skip to Content

 Lake O’Hara is hard to visit but you can see why it’s worth it if you can!

 Lake O’Hara is absolutely stunning, but it’s not easy to access.
 It’s famed for its dramatic landscape and jaw-dropping views and also how purposely difficult it is to get to.
-Still, once you’ve seen a photo of this incredible lake, it’s only natural to want to try.
+Still, once you’ve seen a photo of this incredible lake, it’s only natural to want to try to get there.

-Basically, Lake O’Hara is situated along an 11-kilometer (6.3 mile) access road – which is all uphill, just FYI.
+Basically, Lake O’Hara is situated along an 11-kilometer (6.3 mile) access road – which is all uphill!
 The only vehicle allowed along this road is the Parks Canada shuttle, but it’s really difficult to get tickets.

-Since the 2023 release has already happened, you’ll need to wait for 2024 to visit Lake O’Hara.
-The shuttle usually runs from mid-June until early October, and you can apply for your seat in April.
-Applications cost around $10 CAD and sadly, you don’t get a refund if you’re not successful (just like the real lottery!).
 When you apply, you can choose up to 6 dates and times to ride the shuttle.
 If you do get a seat, you’ll find out in May when you can go to Lake O’Hara.
-And if not, you’ll need to wait until the following year.
+If not, you’ll need to wait until the following year.

-The Lake O’Hara campground only has 30 tent sites available and you’ll need to reserve your spot online via the Parks Canada website.
-Reservations usually open at the end of March at 8 am, but exact dates and times change from year to year.
+The Lake O’Hara campground only has 30 tent sites available, and you’ll need to reserve your spot online via the Parks Canada website.
+Reservations are live by the end of January, however, dates can vary year by year.
 You can camp for up to 3 nights in a row, and you can have one 4-person tent per site.

 Yes, we know this all sounds like a huge hassle (and to be honest, it is) but Lake O’Hara is so stunning that it really is worth jumping through all of Parks Canada’s hoops!